rusikf/rusikf/README.md

-### Hi there 👋
+### Hi there! 👋

-- 🔭 I’m currently working on the platform which helps the small & medium size companies to grow
-- 🌱 I’m currently learning Ruby, Javascript & Typescript
-- 👯 I’m looking to collaborate on new technicall challenges!
-- 📫 How to reach me: [Email](mailto:4bi2i813i@mozmail.com)
+- 🧑‍🌾 I'm Ruslan, a passionate Software Engineer from Moldova. ( real, not AI 🤖 )
+- 💻 My coding palette includes the vibrant colors of Typescript, the elegance of Ruby, the versatility of JavaScript, and the dynamic dance of frameworks like React, Vue.js, and Redux.
+I traverse the Ruby on Rails landscape and explore beyond.
+- 🛠️ Currently crafting a platform to empower security for small & medium-sized companies.
+- 📚 Recently conquered CS50x and delved into the world of computer science.
+Always hungry for knowledge and currently exploring the depths of Javascript.
+- 📫 Connect with me on [LinkedIn](https://www.linkedin.com/in/ruslan-coroliov/) and [Email](mailto:ruslan.coroliov+1@outlook.com)